majacQ/github-artifact-exporter/packages/core/README.md

-# github-exporter-core
+# GitHub Artifact Exporter - Core

-> Shared core library for exporting GitHub objects
+The shared core library for all GitHub Artifacts Exporter packages.